Entrance Fees - Weekly

 Glen Canyon offers developed campgrounds, primitive campgrounds and beach camping.
 Details about each campground available on the Camping page.

 Camping is limited to 14 consecutive days and 30 days total per season.

 Lone Rock Beach

 Camping is not subject to fee waivers.
 A 50% discount applies to holders of the Senior or Access Pass.
-Holder of the pass must occupy the discounted site.
+The holder of the pass must occupy the discounted site.

-Note: Additional developed campgrounds, operated by Lake Powell Resorts & Marinas, are available at Wahweap, Bullfrog, and Halls Crossing.
-For details and rates call 1-800-528-6154.
+Additional developed campgrounds, operated by Lake Powell Resorts & Marinas, are available at Wahweap, Bullfrog, Hite, and Halls Crossing.

-Backcountry use in the Orange Cliffs unit of Glen Canyon requires a backcountry permit from Canyonlands National Park
+Backcountry camping in the Orange Cliffs area of Glen Canyon requires a backcountry permit from Canyonlands National Park.